o3world/front-end-interview/3-content-order/README.md

    ![alt text](https://github.com/o3world/front-end-interview/blob/feature-revisions-062017/3-content-order/3-col.png)

-3. Finally, the page sections should never exceed 1200px wide and it should be centered within the browser window although the actually page content should be aligned to the left.
+3. Finally, the page sections should never exceed 1200px wide and it should be centered within the browser window although page content should be aligned to the left.

+Your solution should work in Chrome and Firefox at a minimum.